darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/03_python/README.md

 ## Auth Prerequisites

-Same as `01_cli` — each auth mechanism has a hard prerequisite that the script checks before doing any work, and will exit with guidance if it's
+Each auth mechanism has a hard prerequisite that the script checks before doing any work, and will exit with guidance if it's missing:
-missing:

 * `irsa` requires an IAM OIDC provider already associated with the cluster.
 * `pod-identity` requires the `eks-pod-identity-agent` EKS addon.